Exabyte-io/documentation/docs/collaboration/sharing/actions.md

 # Add Other Accounts

-An additional feature offered by the actions toolbar is the possibility to add other Accounts (of both personal and Organizational types) to the list of sharing options.
+An additional feature offered by the actions toolbar is the possibility to add other Accounts to the list of sharing options.

 ## Open Accounts Explorer

 To achieve this, the "Add" icon <i class="zmdi zmdi-plus-circle zmdi-hc-border"></i> should be clicked.
-The user is then be presented with a list of all Accounts that exist on our platform, in a layout similar to that of [Accounts Explorer](/accounts/ui/explorer.md) as shown in the example below.
+The user is then presented with a list of all Accounts that exist on our platform, in a layout similar to that of [Accounts Explorer](/accounts/ui/explorer.md) as shown in the example below.
 Here, the total number of entities of each type created under the Accounts is also indicated:

 ![List Accounts](/images/list-accounts.png "List Accounts")